School of Medicine

 Assistant Professor of Medicine (Oncology)

 BioDr.
-Chen is a board-certified, fellowship-trained specialist in oncology and hematology.
+Chen is board-certified, fellowship-trained physician in oncology and hematology.
 He is also an Assistant Professor in the Division of Oncology in the Department of Medicine at Stanford University School of Medicine.

 Dr. Chen is a member of the American Society of Clinical Oncology, European Society for Medical Oncology, and American Association for Cancer Research. -